-- 1) All looked after children and All adopted children who were previously looked after (and children who leave care under a special guardianship or residence order) immediately following having been looked after. - 2) Siblings of children who will be attending the School at the start date of the new entrant - 3) Five children per year from practising Hindu families who worship regularly at ISKCON Bhaktivedanta Manor (Hilfield Lane, WD25 8EZ) using the following criteria in order of priority. - a) Families who have taken initiation (diksha) within ISKCON and are regularly attending Sanga (registered congregation programmes)
+- 1) All looked after children and All adopted children who were previously looked after (and children who leave care under a special guardianship or residence order) immediately following having been looked after. - 2) Siblings of children who will be attending the School at the start date of the new entrant - 3) Ten children per year from practising Hindu families who worship regularly at ISKCON Bhaktivedanta Manor (Hillfield Lane, WD25 8EZ) using the following criteria in order of priority:

-- b) Families who are registered candidates for initiation within ISKCON and are regularly attending Sanga - c) Families who have taken initiation within ISKCON or who have graduated from an ISKCON gurukula - d) Families who worship at least weekly at an ISKCON temple
+- a) Families who have taken initiation (diksha) within ISKCON and are regularly attending Sanga (registered congregation programmes) - b) Families who are registered candidates for initiation within ISKCON and are regularly attending Sanga - c) Families who have taken initiation within ISKCON or who have graduated from an ISKCON gurukula - d) Families who worship at least weekly at an ISKCON temple

 (Applicants applying under this criterion must complete the Bhaktivedanta Manor Form section of the SIF.
-If more applicants apply under this criterion than available places, then unsuccessful applicants will be considered under criterion 5 and ordered in accordance to distance to the school.)
+If more applicants apply under this criterion than available places, then unsuccessful applicants will be considered under criterion 6 and ordered in accordance to distance to the school.)

-- 4) Children of staff will be given priority where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made. - 5) Children from practising Hindu families (Applicants applying under this criterion must complete all sections of page 1 of the SIF) - 6) Children from other Hindu families (Applicants who complete the SIF but where the temple cannot verify regular attendance and adherence to the key tenets will be considered under this criterion) - 7) Any other children
+- 4) Community places: Any ten children per year group based on distance criterion alone, irrespective of their faith (Applicants applying under this criterion are not required to complete a SIF.) - 5) Children of staff will be given priority where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made. - 6) Children from practising Hindu families (Applicants applying under this criterion must complete all sections of page 1 of the SIF) - 7) Children from other Hindu families (Applicants who complete the SIF but where the temple cannot verify regular attendance and adherence to the key tenets will be considered under this criterion) - 8) Any other children